Jjurgita/css-animation/README.md

 ![Eco Status](https://img.shields.io/badge/ECO-Friendly-green.svg)

 # CSS Animation
-### CSS Animation - Christmas Edition website project with Christmas countdown
+### Website project with active Christmas countdown page

-Welcome to my personal CSS animation world!
-It's just the first baby steps in this field, but the project is in progress.
+Welcome to my personal CSS animation - Christmas Edition world!
+It's the first baby steps in the CSS animation and JS field.
 Take a look, site published at https://jjurgita.github.io/css-animation/

 This project is for educational porpuses only.